 One tool you absolutely need is a computer.
 Whether that’s a desktop or a laptop, or even a tablet with an attachable keyboard.
 Whatever it is, you can’t do affiliate marketing from something like a cellphone.
 Not effectively at least.

-Before people will actually see your roundup of the Top 5 best desk fans of 2019, that post is going to have to rank in a search engine – preferably Google.
+Before people will actually see your roundup of the Top 5 best desk fans of 2020, that post/video is going to have to rank in a search engine – preferably Google.
 Not only will it have to rank, but it’s going to have to be near the top of the SERPs (Search Engine Report Pages) before many people will click through to your page.

-SEO deserves its own specific guide; but in short, like affiliate marketing, SEO is also a whole bunch of concepts.
+SEO deserves its own specific guide; but in short, like affiliate marketing, SEO is comprised of a bunch of concepts.
 You have on-page SEO like text and keywords, alt tags, outbound and internal links, anchor text, and more.
 You also have off-page SEO which primarily comes in the form of backlinks, but social media metrics can also play a small role.

 Like I mentioned before, content for affiliate marketing can come in 2 different forms.
 On one hand, you have text via websites and social media, on the other hand, you have video via platforms like YouTube.